sorintlab/stolon/doc/architecture.md

 In addition, the stolon-proxy, if not able to talk with the store, to avoid sending client connections to a paritioned master, will drop all the connections since it cannot know if the cluster data has changed (for example if the proxy has problems reading from the store but the sentinel can write to it).

+Every stolon executable has a `--store-prefix` option (defaulting to `stolon/cluster`) to set the store path prefix.
+For etcdv3 and consul, if not provided, a starting `/` will be automatically added since they have a directory based layout.
+Instead, for etcdv3, the prefix will be kept as provided (etcdv3 has a flat namespace and for this reason two prefixes with and without a starting `/` are different and both valid).

 ##### Handling permanent loss of the store.